paulegradie/Sailfish/site/src/pages/docs/3/sailfish-variables.md

 ## Test Cases Based on the Variable Tensor

 > **Note**
-> A `tensor` is a generic algebraic term for an object that holds nubmers.
+> A `tensor` is a generic algebraic term for an object that holds numbers.
 >
 > The following are all tensors:
 >